google/shadertrap/docs/shadertrap_language.md

 Checks whether two renderbuffers are similar according to the [Earth Mover's Distance](https://en.wikipedia.org/wiki/Earth_mover%27s_distance) metric.

 - `renderbuffer_1` and `renderbuffer_2` must be renderbuffers produced by `CREATE_RENDERBUFFER`
-- `value` must be a floating-point value specifying the tolerance to be used for the comparison.
+- `value` must be a floating-point number in the range [0, 1] specifying the tolerance to be used for the comparison.
 It is a unit-less number.

 The following description of Earth Mover's Distance is taken from the [Amber source code](https://github.com/google/amber/blob/dabae26164714abf951c6815a2b4513260f7c6a4/src/buffer.cc#L230):